 Now that you know how to merge multiple CSVs into one, you might be wondering if it’s possible to do the opposite.
 It is — and it works in exactly the same way but in reverse!

-By selecting one CSV file as your source, you can distribute that data to multiple other destination files.
+By selecting one CSV file as your source, you can split that data into multiple other destination files.
 The Sheetgo web app allows you to:

 - Split one big CSV into multiple spreadsheets